ewjay/fapiwiki/FAPI_Meeting_Notes_2019-04-10_Atlantic.rst

 Next Call
 -------------------------
-* Atlantic "Regular" call next week.
+* Atlantic "Spec" call next week.

-The meeting was adjourned at 14:50 UTC.
+The meeting was adjourned at 15:00 UTC.